A-Thiyagarajan/TSA_EXP1B/README.md

 To perform regular differncing,seasonal adjustment and log transformatio on Google stock price data
 ### ALGORITHM:
 Import libraries like pandas, numpy, and matplotlib.

 Load the dataset using pandas.

 Check for missing values and handle them if necessary.

 Apply differencing to remove trends in the data.

 Remove seasonality by differencing at the seasonal lag.

 Apply log transformation to stabilize variance.

 Visualize the data before and after applying each transformation.

-Display Results: Print and plot the results.
+Print and plot the results.
 ### PROGRAM:
 ```
 import pandas as pd